 Flying Penguin Productions endure and build capacity in a COVID-world

-Against all odds in a COVID world, Flying Penguin Productions has recently successfully staged a show, Sea Wall, in Adelaide.
-A MATC Lab recipient, we spoke Artistic Director David Mealor about the challenges the organisation faced and the success of his campaign.
+Against all odds in a COVID-world, Flying Penguin Productions successfully staged a show, Sea Wall, in Adelaide.
+A MATCH Lab recipient, we spoke to Artistic Director David Mealor about the challenges the organisation faced and the success of his campaign.

 You were in the 2019/20 round of MATCH Lab and successfully ran an ACF campaign, exceeding your fundraising target.
 Tell us about your strategy and experience leading up to crafting such a successful crowdfunding campaign.

 The campaign went really well in every respect, and after such a long haul it was nice to be back on stage again, and we feel really lucky and privileged.
 With the COVID crisis and the cancellations we had to make, the spin off positive was that we had a lot of time to plan our next steps.
 The support, guidance and information that we picked up through MATCH LAB workshops were really helpful.
 We then had the time we had to consider our approach, meaning that when our campaign got under way we were really prepared.
 We pitched an ambitious season of work, expressing the aspiration of the company when we could return to the stage.
 With everything that has been going on, this seemed to strike a chord with people.
 We were surprised and pleased to not only reach our target but to go slightly over it!

 COVID-19 put a spanner in the works for many arts organisations.
 How did you go about navigating the uncertainty?